robbiesumner/travel-planner/README.md

 For some services, you need to set up environment variables.
 Copy the `.env.example` file to `.env` and fill in the required values.

+- `GENAI_API_KEY`: Your Google GenAI API key for the Travel Service.

 ## 2. Running the Application

-To run the application, use Docker Compose.
-Make sure you have Docker installed and running, then execute the following command in the root directory of the project:
+To run the application locally, use Docker Compose.
+Install docker, then execute the following command in the root directory of the project:

 ```bash
 docker-compose up -d
 ```

 ## Microservices

+Both the Auth and Travel service are built with FastAPI and so you can find documentation and api testing at their respective `/docs` endpoints.

+### Microservice: Auth Service

+This microservice provides authentication functionalities using FastAPI.
+It uses PostgresSQL for storing user data and JWT for token-based authentication.
+When running docker compose, the service is available at http://localhost:8001.

 ### Microservice: Travel Service